Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: decay in the trapped and near-horizon region

 \subsection{Decay for \texorpdfstring{$\sqrt{1-\mu}\,F_{\hat w e_1}$ and $\sqrt{1-\mu}\,F_{\hat w e_2}$}{}}

-Finally, we estimate the ingoing angular components.
+We estimate the ingoing angular components.
 Near the horizon the nondegenerate quantity is $\sqrt{1-\mu}\,F_{\hat w e_{A}}$ (cf.~\eqref{Fnear}).
-Applying Lemma~\ref{lem:sobolev-vslab} to $u=\sqrt{1-\mu}\,F_{\hat w e_{A}}$, the corresponding slab norms are controlled by the commuted redshift fluxes, and the same schematic bounds as in the previous subsections yield
+Applying Lemma~\ref{lem:sobolev-vslab} to $u=\sqrt{1-\mu}\,F_{\hat w e_{A}}$, the corresponding slab norms are controlled by the commuted redshift fluxes, and the same structural bounds as in the previous subsections yield